razroo/angular-content/architecture/angular-elements/angular-elements.md

 ## So how does it work?

 Angular Elements is an Angular feature that lets you create new DOM elements.
+Cool!
 As we all know, JavaScript hooks onto the DOM to make visual changes and instigate change based on our configurations and settings.
 Angular is a framework that lets us do this quickly and easily.